Welcome to PayPal!

-Certain PayPal functionality may allow you (whether directly or via someone you permit to act on your behalf) to instruct us to hold your funds (including the proceeds of payments you receive using PayPal) in your reserve account.
+Certain PayPal functionality may allow you (whether directly or via someone you permit to act on your behalf, like an online marketplace platform on which you transact as a seller) to instruct us to hold your funds (including the proceeds of payments you receive using PayPal) in your reserve account.

 In such a case we will show you the availability status of those funds in your balance – the status descriptions may differ according to the functionality you used to instruct us to place the hold.
 We will release the hold on the funds according to the instruction that you (or the entity that you have permitted to act on your behalf) give to us, subject to the rest of this user agreement.

 Limitations are implemented to help protect PayPal, buyers and sellers when we notice restricted activities, an increased financial risk, or activity that appears to us as unusual or suspicious.
 Limitations also help us collect information necessary for keeping your PayPal account open.

 There are several reasons why your PayPal account could be limited, including where we have reason to believe that:

 - Someone could be using your PayPal account without your knowledge, then we’ll limit it for your protection and look into the fraudulent activity.